 Most Improved Chapter Award

-This Most Improved Chapter Award is presented to an active chapter that’s shown the greatest improvement.
+This Most Improved Chapter Award is presented to an active chapter that has shown the greatest improvement in the last year.
 Any active chapter may be nominated for this award.
 Criteria for this award includes:

 A significant increase in the number of leadership, service, and/or fellowship activities, and different types of innovative programs.